PedroCristo/portfolio_project_3/README.md

 ## Storage Data

-I have used a Google sheet to save the player name, city, score, and date.
+I have used a Google sheet to save the player name, city, score and date.
 This sheet is connected to the code through the Google Drive and Google Sheet API by the Google Cloud Platform.
 This method allows me to send and receive data as I had access to the Google Sheet API credentials.
 I also added in the Config Vars to these credentials when I was deploying the project in Heroku.
 As this is sensitive data, I had to add the creds.json in the Git ignore file.
 This would ensure that these credentials are not pushed to the repository.

 ### Code to Connect to Google Sheet